micropython/micropython/README.md

 ========================

 This is the Micro Python project, which aims to put an implementation of Python 3.x on a microcontroller.
-The project also includes a small microcontroller board based around the STM32F405RG.

 WARNING: this project is in its early stages and is subject to large changes of the code-base, including project-wide name changes and API changes.
 The software will not start to mature until March 2014 at the earliest.
-For the moment the priority is the hardware.

-Major components:
+See the repository www.github.com/micropython/pyboard for the Micro Python board.
+At the moment, finalising the design of the board is the top priority.

+Major components in this repository:
 - py/ -- the core Python implementation, including compiler and runtime.
 - unix/ -- a version of Micro Python that runs on Unix.
 - stm/ -- a version of Micro Python that runs on the Micro Python board with an STM32F405RG.
-- pybv3/ -- schematics, gerbers and EAGLE files for revision 3 of the
-  Micro Python board.

 Additional components:
 - unix-cpy/ -- a version of Micro Python that outputs bytecode (for testing).